Yes, you read that correctly, waterfalls in Texas!

 Mexicano Falls, Big Bend Ranch State Park

-If you are visiting Madrid Falls, then don’t miss the opportunity to also visit Mexicano Falls.
+If you are visiting Madrid Falls, don’t miss the opportunity to visit Mexicano Falls.
 Located a short distance from each other on the Choro Vista Trailhead, this Texas waterfall is the third tallest in Texas.

 Hamilton Pool Waterfall, Hamilton Pool Preserve